Skip to Content

 Location: Google Maps

-Located 2 minutes by foot from the Medina, this hotel is contemporary and luxurious all wrapped in one.
-Hosting 2 restaurants, and a new attraction- a sensorial and gastronomic experience in the dark, this hotel is set to impress.
+Hosting two restaurants, and a new attraction- a sensorial and gastronomic experience in the dark, this hotel is set to impress.

 2. The Sky Bar at Le Salama (Marrakech)